zyedidia/SFML.jl/README.md

 #SFML.jl
-This is a binding of the C++ Game and Multimedia Library [SFML](http://www.sfml-dev.org/) (Simple and Fast Multimedia Library), developed by Laurent Golima, for Julia.
+This is a binding of the C++ game and multimedia library [SFML](http://www.sfml-dev.org/) (Simple and Fast Multimedia Library), developed by Laurent Golima, for Julia.
 SFML is often used for game development but it can be used for anything graphics-related.

 It also has audio libraries and networking libraries.